 - Many dogs survive over a year with the vaccine.2

-The cost of the Oncept vaccine is about $1,000 to $1,500 per dose, but this will vary depending on where you live.4
+The Oncept vaccine costs about $1,000 to $1,500 per dose, but this will vary depending on where you live.4

 Dr. Demian Dressler explains the Oncept vaccine and why it can be used in any melanoma case in this DOG CANCER ANSWERS episode.